MSRConnections/Azure-training-course/Content/Machine Learning/MLStudio HOL/MachineLearningHOL.md

 The goal is to predict the price of an automobile, so you will use a regression model.
 In this exercise, you will train a simple linear-regression model, and in the next exercise, you will test the results.

 1. You can use one dataset for training and testing by splitting it into separate datasets.
 Select and drag the [Split](https://msdn.microsoft.com/en-us/library/azure/dn905969.aspx) module to the canvas and connect it to the output of the last Project Columns module.
-Set "Fraction of rows in the first output dataset" to 0.8.
+Set **Fraction of rows in the first output dataset** to 0.8.
 This will use 80% of the data to train the model, and hold back 20% for testing.
-For this lab leave "Random seed" set to 0.
+For this lab leave **Random seed** set to 0.
 This parameter controls the seeding of the pseudo-random number generator and allows you to produce different random samples by entering different values.

     ![Splitting the data](Images/choose-split-percentage.png)